Archives

 A Local’s Guide to Living Near Bartley Towns

-Life at Bartley Towns places residents at the centre of a neighbourhood that’s both established and evolving.
+Life at Bartley Towns places residents at the centre of a neighbourhood that’s both established and evolving, with new luxury townhomes designed for modern urban living.
 Located at Eglinton Avenue East and Victoria Park, this pocket of North York offers a unique balance of everyday convenience, green space, and cultural destinations, all within minutes of home.

-With the Golden Mile transformation underway and enhanced transit connectivity now in place with the Eglinton Crosstown LRT, the area continues to grow into one of Toronto’s most complete and connected communities.
+With the Golden Mile transformation underway and enhanced transit connectivity now in place with the Eglinton Crosstown LRT, the area continues to grow into one of Toronto’s most complete and connected communities , making it a notable area for any Toronto real estate market watch.
 For homeowners, that means more to explore, more to enjoy, and more reasons to stay local.

 Here’s a closer look at some of the standout places that shape life around Bartley Towns.